Fresh Milled Biscuit Recipe

-This biscuit recipe uses fresh milled flour and is a quick recipe to whip up!
-These go perfect with your gravy or plain ol’ butter and jam.
-Figuring out how to make the perfect biscuit using freshly milled flour was no easy task (we ate a ton of dense or dry biscuits), but today I am sharing how you can make delicious biscuits, with freshly milled flour, but without the frustration.
+This fresh milled biscuit recipe is one of my favorite quick bakes.
+These fresh milled flour biscuits come together fast and taste amazing with gravy, or just a simple spread of butter and jam.
+Figuring out how to make the perfect fresh milled buttermilk biscuits wasn’t easy (we ate a lot of dense and dry batches along the way) but I finally nailed it.
+Today, I’m sharing exactly how you can make soft, flaky biscuits with freshly milled flour, without all the frustration.

 Milling your own wheat berries and using them in a recipe requires patience.
 You have to allow the fresh milled flour to absorb some of the liquid or you will end up with hard, dry biscuits.
 So do not skip allowing the batter to sit for 15 minutes!